adhuliya/adhuliya.github.io/README.md

 2. `index.tmp` (`$ markdown index.md > index.tmp`)
 3. `common-footer.html`

-The `make` program takes care of building the site properly from the `.md` files.
+The `make` program takes care of building the full site properly from the `.md` files.